 CM Trade is unique in the commodity trading market and is committed to providing traders with the best trading experience.
 Traders can diversify their portfolios benefiting from the latest technology and efficient commodity prices.

-Precious metals are often seen as a hedge against inflation, regardless of the current state of the financial markets Genus opportunities can be abundant.
+Gold is often seen as an inflation hedge, and regardless of the current state of the financial markets, opportunities to trade gold can be plentiful.

-Gold, unlike most commodities, is not driven by production or consumption -- so far most gold mines have remained viable, And re-enter the gold market.
-As a result, gold tends to be swayed by political events, becoming a tool in turbulent times.
+The price of gold, unlike most commodities, is not driven by production and consumption levels - so far most gold mines continue to be mined and can re-enter the gold market.
+As a result, gold prices are often swayed by political events and become a tool in turbulent times.

 No contract expiration time

-Precious metals are a two-way trade and can be long (buy up) or short (buy down).
+Commodity is a two-way transaction, which can be long (buy up) or short (buy down).

 In simple terms, if you think the price of a commodity will go up, you buy it; if you think it will go down, you sell it.
 If the direction is judged correctly, the middle price difference will be earned.

 The calculation method is as follows: Total profit and loss = (selling price – buying price) x contract unit x trading lot ± overnight interest

 Note: There is no need to pay overnight interest when closing the position on the day of opening the position; the actual overnight interest is mainly based on the actual transaction; no commission is charged for placing orders through the CM Trade platform.

 Give me a example